Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Main results

-Consequently, if $w = vu$ is a BP decomposition then: \begin{enumerate} \item $X^J(w)$ is (rationally) smooth if and only if $X^J(u)$ and $X^K(v)$ are (rationally) smooth. \item The projection $\pi:X^J(w) \arr X^K(v)$ is smooth if and only if $X^J(u)$ is smooth. \end{enumerate} \end{thm} We give some examples illustrating Theorem \ref{T:bp1} in Section \ref{S:examples}.
 If $Y$ is a variety over $k$, let $H^*(Y)$ denote either etale cohomology, or, when $k = \C$, singular cohomology.
 For etale cohomology, we take coefficients in $\Q_l$, where $l$ is a prime not equal to the characteristic of $k$, while for singular cohomology we take coefficients in $\C$. \begin{cor} Let $w = vu$ be a parabolic decomposition with respect to $K$.
 Then the following are equivalent: \begin{enumerate}[(a)] \item The decomposition $w = vu$ is a BP decomposition with respect to $(J,K)$. \item There is an isomorphism

 as $H^*(X^K(v))$-modules. \end{enumerate} \end{cor} It is well known that the Poincar\'{e} polynomial $P_w(t^2)=\sum H^i(X^J(w)) t^i$, so the $(b)\Rightarrow (a)$ direction of Corollary \ref{C:bpcoh} follows immediately from the definition.
 The $(a)\Rightarrow (b)$ direction of Corollary \ref{C:bpcoh} and Theorem \ref{T:bp1} will be proved in Section \ref{SS:geomchar}.